Tatro009/petSeeker/README.md

 The Pet Seeker functions on your web browser.
 No additional bells and whistles required!

 ### How to Use the Pet Seeker
+To use the Pet Seeker, select Adopt from the navigation menu on the home page.
+Alternatively, if you scroll down the page clicking the "Start" button will bring you to the adoption search form.
+Select the attributes that describe the furry friend you are seeking, and enter your location information.
+When you click search, you will find somebody special near you that's looking for a loving furever home!
+Did you accidentally close the page?
+Not to worry - simply come back to our search form and your recently browsed pets and their adoption information have been stored locally for you to revisit.

 ### Credits